ChengxiZou/ST558Project1CZou.github.io/README.md

 helps you in a battle, and they can eat different kinds of berries to gain health, strength, etc.

-Let’s grab some berry data by creating query functions using GET:
+Let’s grab some berry data by creating query functions using GET.

+Notice that I use tolower(x) in the function.
+It convert letters to lower case so the path would be right even if users used upper case.
+This is good **use-ability**.
+If input ID numbers, it still works fine.

+There is no abbreviation of berries or pokemons, every one of them has a simple and unique ID and a name, so the tolower(x) function is all that I’ve done for the **use-ability**.

 ``` r
 initialpath = "https://pokeapi.co/api/v2/berry/"